 The Amalfi Coast and the Architecture of Arrival

-This is the context in which Le Sirenuse's bar program operates, and it matters.
 Across the premium hotel tier on the Amalfi Coast, the terrace drink is something close to a ritual: an aperitivo as the light drops, a digestivo as the stars come up.
-What separates the upper tier from the mid-range is not simply the quality of the spirits but the degree of craft applied to the moment itself.
 Le Sirenuse belongs to the former category, with a cocktail offering that treats southern Italian ingredients as raw material rather than decoration.

 Italy's cocktail scene has split along a familiar fault line over the last decade.
 In the northern cities, a cluster of technically ambitious programs has emerged: 1930 in Milan, Drink Kong in Rome, and Gucci Giardino in Florence represent a strand of the scene that foregrounds technique, global reference points, and formal competition credentials.
 The south, by contrast, has tended to anchor its bar culture in local produce and the logic of the aperitivo hour rather than in international-competition theatrics.

-Le Sirenuse sits squarely within that southern tradition, but at its most refined expression.
+Le Sirenuse sits within that southern tradition, with a cocktail offering shaped by the setting and local ingredients.
 The Amalfi Coast produces some of Italy's most recognizable citrus: the sfusato amalfitano lemon, with its thick pith and intensely aromatic zest, grows on terraced groves along this stretch of coastline and appears in everything from limoncello to the local pasta.
 A bar program operating at this address that did not engage seriously with that ingredient would be missing the obvious.
 Here, the citrus is not a garnish but a structural element, used in ways that extend beyond the predictable limoncello-and-prosecco default.

 That same instinct applies to the broader aperitivo format.
 L'Antiquario in Naples, roughly an hour's drive south along the coast, has built a reputation around a more formal cocktail program drawing on Neapolitan history and vintage spirits.
 Le Sirenuse operates at a different register, less archival and more immediate, shaped by the setting rather than by historical research.
 The two addresses represent complementary rather than competing approaches to Campanian drinking culture.